 Warm up and cool down

-Like other forms of exercise, it is fundamental to warm up and cool down when power walking.
-The more intense you plan to get, the more time you should spend on wamring up and cooling down.
-This helps to prevent injury and ensure your muscles and joints are prepared to go.
-If it’s winter or you’re in a cold climate, it’s especially important to warm up and cool down even a bit more than you normally would.
+Like other forms of cardio exercise, you should always warm-up and cool down when power walking.
+The more intense you plan to get, the more time you should spend on warming up and cooling down your muscles.
+This helps to prevent injury and ensure your entire body – muscles, joints, ligaments and more – are prepared to go.
+If you’re walking in winter or you’re in a cold climate, it’s especially important to warm up and cool down even a bit more than you normally would.

 You can start with some dynamic stretches or slow walking before you get into the power walking portion of your walk.
 Even if you plan to do a quick, 15-minute walk it’s still important to get that warmup and cool down in.
 You’ll make up that time in the extra steps and calories you’ll burn by walking faster.